someyaaltous/MedicineAvailability/README.md

  - Run npm i to install npm deps for client and server

        npm i
-- create database locally
+- Create database locally
-- create config.env file
+- Create config.env file
 - Add DATABASE_URL and SECRET in config.env file
 - Run this to start the website: